Skip to main content

 Part IIA (the second year) covers compulsory papers on micro- and macro-economics and Econometrics.
 The emphasis is on analytical tools and their use and provide much of the theoretical background required for Part II.
 In addition students can begin to explore other areas such as Economic Development, Labour Economics and Mathematics for Economists and Statisticians.

 In Part IIB (the third year), there is considerably more scope for specialisation.
-Whilst students continue to study compulsory units in micro- and macro-economic principles, they can also study a range of topics from economic theory to mathematical economics; the economics of developemnt to statistics; economic history to a subject in the field of sociology or politics.
+Whilst students continue to study compulsory units in micro- and macro-economic principles, they can also study a range of topics from economic theory to mathematical economics; the economics of development to statistics; economic history to a subject in the field of sociology or politics.

 A more detailed overview for prospective applicants can be found at the Economics Faculty website, where a list of papers currently offered can also be found.